The Evolution Of My Bisexuality - Gaysi

 Eventually, I began to feel the weight of her emotional baggage.
 The main issue was her father.
 Their arguments were frequent, sometimes unwarranted but almost always rabid.
 As a result she would either cut communication with everyone or be in a bad mood for days.
 To keep her away from the acrimony at her home, I would invite her to stay over at mine, more nights in a row than my parents found acceptable.
 Most of our weekends were also spent together—window shopping at the mall or eating out.
 Once she suffered an eye injury on her way to work.
 I kept her with me till she was fully recovered.
 I had no answer when my dad asked why I had to take care of her when she had a family of her own.

 I was still a student back then and my obsession with Kari was creating a rift between dad and me.
 He felt I was investing more time than necessary in my ‘friendship’, rather than finishing my studies and finding a job.
 A part of me agreed with him.
-There were days when I felt a sigh of relief when Kari was unable to time with me.
+There were days when I felt a sigh of relief when Kari was unable to spend time with me.
 When the fights got progressively worse, I would put my phone on silent just so I could miss her calls.
 I know now that when you look for ways to avoid being around your partner, there is something wrong with the relationship that needs to be addressed.

-But back then, as an immature 20something, I had internalised that idea that I was the privileged bisexual and Kari was the lesbian with the troubled family and more prone to persecution.
+But back then, as an immature 20something, I had internalised the idea that I was the privileged bisexual and Kari was the lesbian with the troubled family and more prone to persecution.
 I was ashamed to admit to myself, least of all to her, that I needed some space.
 I realised much later that my thinking was skewed.
 Kari was not a hapless victim that needed to be protected.
 Even though I was in love with her, it was not my job to fix her life.
 Interestingly, she never asked me to either.
 But because of a misplaced sense of self-righteousness, I didn’t set boundaries early on and failed to manage her expectations.
 Or maybe, she did take advantage of her gayness?
 I would never know.

 The relationship eventually ended and a few years later I moved to the UK.
-I am now in a six-year long-distance relationship with a man (I seem to have a penchant for the difficult).
-He knows about my sexual orientation and yes, we have experienced one of the clichéd assumptions of being bi: a threesome.
-I watch lesbian pornography and on some nights, I fantasise about bringing home a woman.

 What I am going to say next will perhaps be met with a lot of censure.
 But if the end goal is acceptance, then there should be space for all kinds of discourse.
 So here goes: I am that bisexual woman who at this point only wants to have sex with other women.
 If I meet you at a bar or at an event and we connect, I will be honest about this and if you want the same thing, then tag along.
 ‘Are you disillusioned because of one bad relationship?’ you might ask.
 Not really.

 I come from the land of the Kamasutra but my culture is taking baby steps when it comes to sex and sexual expression.
 The expectation of me is to marry a man and be part of the heteronomy.
 I have already broken several expectations: been with a woman, been with a man, still not married.
-I want to marry my current partner and have children with him.
 I don’t think I have the courage to make my alternate sexuality official.
 But who knows what happens five years down the line.
 I don’t know I am figuring this out like everyone else.
 LGBTQ will be the new normal when our generation has children and we share our stories with them.
 Till then, let’s start by at least being honest to ourselves.
 Sure, we bisexuals have more options but that doesn’t inherently make us untrustworthy.
 Allow us our uncertainties and doubts.
 People don’t have to agree with our choices but we shouldn’t be stigmatised because of them either.

 Profile